adiwg/mdEditor-doc/tutorial/entering-metadata/entering-metadata-contact.md

-# Tutorial: Entering Metadata Contacts
+# Tutorial -- Entering Metadata Contacts
 ---

 The <span class="md-panel">Metadata Contact</span> is our last requirement for a minimal mdJSON record.
 It is not found on the <span class="md-window">Edit Window</span> <span class="md-section">Main</span> section where we have been working; the <span class="md-element">Metadata Contacts</span> panel we need is on the <span class="md-window">Edit Window</span> <span class="md-section">Metadata</span> section.